WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> In the fake address bar above the Glitch preview, copy/paste this address: `.svg`

-(Glitch has a quirk that prevents you from typing an address that starts with a period, so if you want to type an address like `.svg`, type `svg` first and then insert a `.` at the beginning.)
+(Glitch has a quirk that prevents you from typing an address that starts with a period, so if you want to type that address, type `svg` first and then insert a `.` at the beginning.)

 You'll see your `public` folder visually represented as a graph: